Wills Experts in Brisbane

 Enduring Power of Attorney

-Any Power of Attorney must be signed while you still have legal capacity.
-You can also revoke a Power of Attorney at any time, whilst you still have the capacity to do so.
+This document must be signed while you still have legal capacity.
+You can also revoke an Enduring Power of Attorney at any time, whilst you still have the capacity to do so.
 Our lawyers can support you in making the right choices and decisions if you require guidance on Enduring Powers of Attorney in Queensland.

 Advance Care Directives